Can I use an inkjet printer for sublimation? (Complete Beginner Guide)

 Summary:

 Not every printer can serve for sublimation.
 Using the wrong printer, like a regular inkjet, can cause problems.
 This may waste your time, money, and even damage your equipment.
+In many cases, using the wrong printer can also void your warranty.
+Once a printer is converted or damaged by the wrong ink, it usually cannot be used as a normal inkjet printer again.
 Let’s break down what happens when the printer for sublimation isn’t suitable.

 Your Printer Won’t Print on Sublimation Paper Properly